h5py/h5py/docs/vds.rst

    When `creating a virtual dataset <creating_vds_>`_, paths to sources present in the same file are changed to a ".", refering to the current file (see `set virtual <https://portal.hdfgroup.org/display/HDF5/H5P_SET_VIRTUAL>`_).
-   This will keep such sources valid is the file is renamed.
+   This will keep such sources valid in case the file is renamed.

    :param path_or_dataset:
        The path to a file, or a :class:`Dataset` object.
 If a dataset is given,